 We will take your customer data, combine it with open data and using data science, we will profile your customers to help identify those that might fall into a vulnerable category – whether that’s because they are of pensionable age, disabled or chronically sick, have a long-term medical condition, a hearing or visual impairment, a child under the age of five, mental health issues etc. We can then segment customers according to the category they fall into.

 We can help them to reduce their consumption

 The type of support that a ‘vulnerable’ customer requires will very much depend on their individual circumstances.
-Having profiled and segmented your potentially vulnerable customers, our customer engagement platform enables us to target individuals with personalised and appropriate suggestions designed to help them reduce their consumption and their bills, as well as advice on appropriate support measures that are available to them.
+Having profiled and segmented your potentially vulnerable customers, our customer engagement platform enables us to target individuals with personalized and appropriate suggestions designed to help them reduce their consumption and their bills, as well as advice on appropriate support measures that are available to them.

 We can improve engagement

 Our customer facing software uses behavioral science to understand and trigger customer engagement.
 With behavioral science techniques and personalized communications across multiple channels including web, email and mail, our solutions are proven to increase customer engagement with suppliers.
 With two-way engagement we can also increase our knowledge and data relating to individuals and households, to further enhance our insights and fine tune our communications and support.